-Victoria, upset about the latest news cried out in exasperation, “What are we DOING!?”
-It was a question of what is the CHP doing, but it became a personal quest.
+Victoria, upset about the latest news, cried out in exasperation, “What are we DOING!?”
+It was a question for the CHP, but it further became a personal quest.
 She began researching, and learned that more often than not, a significant relational breakdown contributes to the suicide.
-She wrote the book, knowing that at that time, books and resources for police spouses were virtually non-existent.
+She wrote the book, knowing at that time, books and resources for police spouses were virtually non-existent.

-What resulted was letters from spouses from all over the United States and Canada.
+Letters from spouses from all over the United States and Canada began to pour in.
 It resonated.
 It brought relief.
 It brought community.
-And soon Victoria was flying around the country speaking and listening and loving on wives across the nation.
+Soon Victoria was flying around the country speaking, listening, and loving on wives across the nation.

 Within a few years, Victoria wrote a second book, A Marriage in Progress—Tactical Support for Law Enforcement Relationships.
-It was the first and only marriage book for peace officers (at the time of this writing), and has received great reviews.
+It was the first and only marriage book for peace officers at the time, and has received great reviews.
 This opened up even more doors to speak, conduct seminars and workshops, and work alongside departments.

 In the meantime, Victoria was mentoring cop wives and couples with her husband.
 She put together small groups to go through material and promote community.
 She was trained as a law enforcement chaplain, and a peer support member through CHP.
-And she helped implement a marriage conference for Wounded Officers and their spouses in Montana, called the VOWS Retreat.
+She helped implement a marriage conference for wounded officers and their spouses in Montana, called the VOWS Retreat.
 She also spent a year and a half working on a military book that gave her a deeper look into the emotional toll of war.
-With a family member suffering from PTSD, extended interviews with men and women from the battlefront, and interacting with wounded officers and their spouses, her empathy and advocacy for those who suffer PTSD (and other related conditions) increased and intensified.
+With a family member suffering from PTSD, extended interviews with men and women from the battlefront, and interacting with wounded officers and their spouses, her empathy and advocacy for those who suffer with PTSD/I (and other related conditions) increased and intensified.

 As we grow, this list will continue to expand through partnerships with like-minded organizations, creations of new resources such as books and visual arts, conferences and retreats, and programs.
-We have a very long list of projects in the near (and far) future that we are anxious to implement.
+We have a very long list of projects in the near (and far) future that we are eager to implement!